Aneurin Bevan: Early life

 Aneurin Bevan was born on 15 November 1897 at 32 Charles Street in Tredegar, Monmouthshire, a working-class mining town, where an estimated 90 per cent of the town's inhabitants relied on the local mines for employment.
 The town was situated in the South Wales Valleys and was on the northern edge of the South Wales coalfield.
 He was the son of coal miner David Bevan and Phoebe (née Prothero), a seamstress.
 David Bevan was born in Tredegar but his family had originally hailed from Carmarthenshire, and he followed his own father into the mines, starting work at 5:30am each day and returning home late in the evening.
 He was adept at construction and added several modern features when the family moved to 7 Charles Street, installing the first gas stove in the street, an inside toilet and running hot water.

 Both Bevan's parents were Nonconformists: his father was a Baptist and his mother a Methodist, although he became an atheist.
-Bevan had been a supporter of the Liberal Party in his youth, but was converted to socialism by the writings of Robert Blatchford in The Clarion and joined the Independent Labour Party.
+He was converted to socialism by the writings of Robert Blatchford in The Clarion and began attending meetings of the Independent Labour Party following the founding of its branch in Tredegar.
 It was around this time that he first "reject[ed] his chapel upbringing" and became an atheist.
 He was a member of the Honourable Society of Cymmrodorion and wrote his own poems, one of which won an inter-chapel eisteddfod.
 Aneurin's mother was also from Tredegar, but had English roots: her grandfather was from Hereford.
 Bevan's maternal grandfather John was a blacksmith who had moved to Tredegar from Hay-on-Wye to work in the Bedwellty mines.

 The couple had ten children altogether—six boys and four girls—although four died in infancy and one died at the age of eight.
 Aneurin Bevan attended Sirhowy Elementary School, where he achieved little.
 He developed a severe stammer as a child and, according to his younger sister Myfanwy, became "a lonely chap", due to the need to shy away from the attention it brought him.

-His father died by pneumoconiosis (a lung condition caused by long term inhalation of coal dust) but no compensation was paid to him, as it was not classed as an industrial disease under the Workman's Compensation Act.
+His father died by pneumoconiosis (a lung condition caused by long term inhalation of coal dust) but no compensation was paid to him, as it was not classed as an industrial disease under the Workmen's Compensation Act.